copernicus-mogley/zkav.club/publishing-infrastructure/zcash/moderation.md

 ### Transparency

-This policy is part of a broader public documentation set for the project.
+This policy is part of a broader public documentation set for the project and aligns with the project hub and publishing workflow.

 We publish: